isabella232/sc_AlternateAppIcons/1/1 - Script.markdown

 In an asset catalog.
 Very unfortunately, you can't use asset catalogs for icons.

+also notice that none of this will work if you use folders to organize the project.

 ## Interlude
 "Let's work with it in code."